 \subsection{Viscous force on oscillating stress-free spheres}

 For a stress-free sphere, ${\boldsymbol{F}}_v=\boldsymbol{0}$ and ${\boldsymbol{F}}_n$ reads \citep{yang1991note,zhang2023drag}

 where $C_a=1/2$.
-The viscous part of ${\boldsymbol{F}}_n$, contains a non-Basset memory integral contribution $\boldsymbol{F}_i$, that vanishes for no-slip spheres and that is generally not in phase with ${\boldsymbol{V}}_s$ \citep{yang1991note}.
-Equation (2.13) of \cite{zhang2023drag} provides a general expression for $\boldsymbol{F}_i$, which shows that $\boldsymbol{F}_i$ simplifies into $8 \pi {\boldsymbol{V}}$ and $\boldsymbol{0}$ in the respective limits of rapid and slow oscillations.
-The respective viscous force reduces then to the Levich drag force with the numerical prefactor $12 \pi$ \citep{levich1949motion,joseph2004dissipation}, and to the Stokes (Hadamard-Rybzynski) drag force with the numerical prefactor $4 \pi$ \citep{yang1991note}.
-In both cases, $2/3$ comes from normal viscous stress and $1/3$ from the viscously modified pressure field.
+The viscous part of ${\boldsymbol{F}}_n$ contains a non-Basset memory integral contribution $\boldsymbol{F}_i$, that vanishes for no-slip spheres and that is generally not in phase with ${\boldsymbol{V}}_s$ \citep{yang1991note}.
+Equation~(2.13) of \cite{zhang2023drag} provides a general expression for $\boldsymbol{F}_i$, which shows that $\boldsymbol{F}_i$ simplifies to $8 \pi {\boldsymbol{V}}$ and $\boldsymbol{0}$ in the respective limits of rapid and slow oscillations.
+The respective viscous force then reduces to the Levich drag force with the numerical prefactor $12 \pi$ \citep{levich1949motion,joseph2004dissipation}, and to the Stokes (Hadamard-Rybzynski) drag force with the numerical prefactor $4 \pi$ \citep{yang1991note}.
+In both cases, $2/3$ comes from normal viscous stress and $1/3$ from the viscously-modified pressure field.